aswin-krishna-m/py-tg-bot/readme.md

 - Ensure that all commands are entered in the bot's private chat with the user.
 It can't be part of a group.
 - For security reasons, avoid sharing administrative privileges with unauthorized users.
+- Should be used for smaller circles or keeping files personally.
+Always obey copyright laws while handling such files.

 ---